sourceryinstitute/OpenCoarrays/INSTALL.md

 * An MPI implementation that supports MPI 3.0 and is built by the aforementioned
   Fortran and C compilers (preferably the [MPICH] or [MVAPICH] implementations for robustness and high performance)

+The [install_prerequisites] directory contains experimental [buildgcc] and [buildmpich] bash shell scripts that can download and build any one of several versions of the [GCC] C, C++, and Fortran compilers, and [MPICH].
+(Because newer parts of the GNU Fortran compiler (gfortran) are written in C++, installing the GNU Fortran compiler from source requires also installing the GNU C++ compiler (g++).)
+The CMAke scripts that build OpenCoarrays also copy [buildgcc] and [buildmpich] into the "bin" directory of the OpenCoarrays installation for later use.

+We have the buildgcc and buildmpich scripts tested on OS X and Linux.
+Please submit suggestions for improving the scripts to our [Issues] page or preferably suggested edits by forking a copy of the [OpenCoarrays] repository, making the suggested edits, and submitting a pull request.

 If installing the above prerequisites is infeasible, then a limited coverage of CAF features is available via the OpenCoarrays "caf" compiler wrapper and the